 The United States is packed with natural beauty and sprawling with high quality road networks.
 This combination of traits makes the U.S. feel like heaven for campers, hikers, explorers, and nature lovers.
 Every state has its own unique terrain and culture, and wide open roads connect them all so you can reach every amazing place easily by car.
+What’s even better each of the National Parks listed below offers numerous trails for all adventure lovers, from beginner backpackers to experienced hikers.
 Whether you are backpacking for a few days or venturing around the entire country in a mobile home, these campsites should definitely have a place on your bucket list.

 This incredible conglomeration of rich, diverse wilderness is perfect for sightseeing, hiking, and camping.
 Located in the impressive Sierra Nevada Mountains, the terrain is famous for its massive, ancient sequoia trees.
 The granite cliffs, waterfalls, and panoramic views will overwhelm the senses and overwork the camera lenses, but this epic national park is not to be missed.

 The best place to camp at Yosemite is along Highway 120 at Harden Flat Road, and here you can camp for free thanks to the U.S. Forest Service.
 Free camping can be hard to come by, and you can camp for up to 21 days here.
 But you do need a permit, which you can get on Highway 120 at the Stanislaus Ranger Station.

 Glacier National Park, Montana